Overview

 Can I trek Manaslu solo in winter?

-No, a licensed guide is mandatory in this restricted area.
+Yes, but a licensed guide must accompany you in this restricted area.

 What’s the best way to check Manaslu’s winter weather?